 - Deadly car wreck where drunk driving, speeding, or reckless driving is a factor.

-- The manufacture of defective products, either knowingly or by failure to regulate production/inspection process.
+- The manufacture of defective products, either knowingly or by failure to regulate the production/inspection process.

 - Administering or prescribing a dangerous medication, an overdose of medication, or a medication that the patient is allergic to.